 - Three-ounce leads are the most common size for dredge mullet.

 - Always double-check your line-to-dredge teaser connection; you don’t want it to disappear into the deep blue.

-- Let your dredges hang in the riggers when retrieved, they take up lots of room on your deck and will get stepped on and/or tangled up.
+- Keep your dredges in the riggers when retrieved.
+Otherwise, they take up space on deck and crew will step on and/or tangle them.

-- A popular electric dredge reel setup consists of two L-P S-1200s in the cockpit loaded with 400lb mono and two Super 9 Miya Epochs on the bridge loaded with 250-300lb mono.
+- A popular electric dredge reel setup consists of two L-P S-1200s in the cockpit loaded with 400-pound mono and two Super 9 Miya Epochs on the bridge loaded with 250-300-pound mono.